stafihub/docs/gitbook/getting_started/Install.md

 make install
 ```

 If your environment variables have set up correctly, you should not get any errors by running the above commands.
-Now check your `stafid` version.
+Now check your `stafihubd` version.
 ```
-stafid version
+stafihubd version
 ```